 Like all of your other files, AD needs to be housed somewhere.
 Often this place is on a physical server at your office building, in a data center, or hosted in the cloud.
 It doesn’t matter were your AD server is; if your computer can’t access it, you can’t log in for work.
 This limits your work from home (or work from alternate sites) recovery strategy.
 Your AD server truly is a single point of failure from the technology side.
 It is standard, best practice not to tie your Business Continuity Plan into your single point of failure.

 The solution is redundancy.
 Ensure that there are multiple ADs stored in different locations for users to login to.
-Both must be kept up to date at all times.
-And it should be easy to route users from one to the other if the primary AD fails.
+Keep them up-to-date at all times.
+It should be easy to route users from one to the other if the primary AD fails.

 A Note About Other Functions

 There are other functions out there that help businesses streamline their work flow, like Single Sign On (SSO).
 During “business as usual” SSO allows you to enter your user name and password once and you can access all of the applications and programs you need.
-Unfortunately, SSO relies on AD to authenticate users, so all of the pitfalls of AD discussed above apply for SSO.
-This means its redundancy must also be reviewed critically.
-We recommend being very cautious when relying on SSO for accessing your Business Continuity Plan.
+Unfortunately, Single Sign On relies on Active Directory to authenticate users, so all of the pitfalls of AD discussed above also apply to SSO.
+To best protect access to your Business Continuity Plan, review SSO redundancy critically.
+We recommend being very cautious when relying on SSO for accessing your BCP.
 Both AD and SSO become a “single point of failure”.
-BCP strives for redundancy.
+Business Continuity strives for redundancy.
 Potential points of failure should be avoided if they prevent you from getting to your plan when it’s not “business as usual”.